scalawithcats/scala-with-cats/src/pages/applicatives/applicative.md

 Each type class in the hierarchy represents a particular set of sequencing semantics.
-It introduces its characteristic methods, and defines all of the functionality from its supertypes in terms of them.
+It introduces its characteristic methods and defines the functionality from its supertypes in terms of them:

-Every monad is an applicative, every applicative a semigroupal, and so on.
+- every monad is an applicative;
+- every applicative a semigroupal;
+- and so on.

 Because of the lawful nature of the relationships between the type classes, the inheritance relationships are constant across all instances of a type class.
 `Apply` defines `product` in terms of `ap` and `map`;
 `Monad` defines `product`, `ap`, and `map`, in terms of `pure` and `flatMap`.

 To illustrate this let's consider two hypothetical data types: